99% traveller rating from over 1,000 independent reviews at aito.com

 Air travel (economy class) on scheduled Turkish Airlines flights London Gatwick to Istanbul; Istanbul to Izmir; Antalya to Istanbul; Istanbul to London Gatwick; private coach for all other journeys; hotel accommodation as described below; breakfasts, 8 lunches and 8 dinners, including wine, water and coffee; all admissions to museums and sites, etc., visited with the group; all gratuities for restaurant staff and drivers; all state and airport taxes; the services of the lecturer, tour manager and local guides.

-Hilton Double Tree, Izmir: modern 4-star hotel with spa, Turkish bath and rooftop pool, near the old town.
+Four Points by Sheraton, Izmir: modern, comfortable 4-star hotel overlooking the Aegean sea.
 Yedi Bilgeler Hotel, Kusadasi-Selcuk: a country hotel and winery, set among its own vineyards and olive groves.
+Doga Thermal Health & Spa, Pamukkale: a 5-star hotel with modern and spacious rooms, indoor and outdoor pools.
 Ruin Adalia Hotel, Antalya: Five converted Ottoman houses form this new hotel on the site of archaeological excavations.
 Single rooms are doubles for sole use throughout.

 Visas required for most foreign nationals, and not included in the tour price.
 You will need to apply online in advance.